dstackai/dstack/docs/quick-start.md

 ### Run the workflow locally

-Now, you can run the defined workflow using the `dstack run` command:
+Now you can run the defined workflow using the `dstack run` command:

 ```shell hl_lines="1"
 dstack run mnist-data
 ```

 !!! info "NOTE:"

     Although `dstack` tracks your code on every run, committing changes to the repository is not necessary.
     You just need to ensure that your code changes are in the staging area.
     Here's how to ensure it: